School Travel Plans (STPs) have two objectives:

 - To make children safer on their route to and from school by improving the routes they use when on foot and bicycles and their skills and attitudes;

 - To reduce the number of cars being used on the school run, to reduce pollution and congestion as well as danger to children.

-If you don’t have a School Travel Plan (STP), you need one now!
+If you don’t have a School Travel Plan (STP), you should write one as soon as possible.
 As well as helping you to improve pupils’ safety and reduce the chances of death or injury in your community, it also helps address other important issues for your school, such as the health and well-being of pupils, impact on the environment, and congestion and parking problems.
 Drawing up an STP also enables you to access funding for measures to improve safety and encourage walking and cycling.

-Travelling to School, a good practice guide from the Government includes case studies of initiatives that can be proposed in a School Travel Plan.
+Home to School Travel and Transport Guidance from the Government, including case studies of initiatives that can be proposed in a School Travel Plan.

 Sustrans, the sustainable transport charity, works on practical projects to encourage people to walk, cycle and use public transport in order to reduce motor traffic and its adverse effects.